xmi1an/python_practicals/index.md

 print("The q value is : ", q)
 ```

+### Practical 3
-## 3. Write a Python program to display the Fibonacci series
+Write a Python program to display the Fibonacci series.
 ```python
 # Define a Function
 def fibonacci(n):